remult/remult/docs/tutorials/react/README.md

 This tutorial assumes you are familiar with `TypeScript` and `React`.

-Before you begin, make sure you have [Node.js](https://nodejs.org) installed. <!-- consider specifying Node minimum version with npm -->
+Before you begin, make sure you have [Node.js](https://nodejs.org) and [git](https://git-scm.com/) installed. <!-- consider specifying Node minimum version with npm -->

 # Setup for the Tutorial
 This tutorial requires setting up a React project, an API server project, and a few lines of code to add Remult.